Discover New Zealand’s oldest marine reserve at Goat Island

 The second is the Dome Valley Summit Track which offers amazing views including a mystical Kauri grove.
 The walk itself starting at the Dome Valley tearooms starts fairly easy going but does turn into a serious tramp – so make sure you are fit.
 Enjoy the views you will get across the Mahurangi peninsula before heading up to the Dome Summit, making sure you listen out for the native birdlife.
 Please note this track does cross land sacred to local iwi so please be respectful and stick to the track.

 Discover one of the oldest Farmers Market in New Zealand

 Pick up fresh local produce at the Matakana Village Farmers Market on Saturdays.
-Fill your basket with delicious local cheese, artisan breads, handmade chocolates, olive oils, craft beers & ciders, make sure you munch out on a fresh Manaki Whitebait Fritter by the river’s edge while enjoying a coffee from Matakana Coffee Roasters – watch out for the cheeky eels and ducks checking out all the visitors and hoping for a morsel.
+Fill your basket with delicious local cheese, artisan breads, oysters, handmade chocolates, olive oils, craft beers & ciders.
+Make sure you munch out on a fresh Manaki Whitebait Fritter by the river’s edge while enjoying a coffee from Matakana Coffee Roasters.
+Watch out for the cheeky eels and ducks checking out all the visitors and hoping for a morsel.

 If you can’t make Saturday don’t worry, many of the producers at the market can be visited at the Matakana Village 7 Days a week or purchased at the local ‘4 Square’ and at a number of the boutique food shops located throughout the Matakana Coast region.